 The Andersonville Chamber of Commerce (ACC) is pleased to partner with WasteNot Compost to launch Clark Street Composts, a private-public pilot program aimed at providing a composting model for every neighborhood across Chicago.
-The initiative launches this week with more than 20 local restaurants, bars and other businesses committed to diverting their compostable waste away from landfills to be returned to the community as nutrient-rich soil.
+The initiative launched last Fall with more than 20 local restaurants, bars and other businesses committed to diverting their compostable waste away from landfills to be returned to the community as nutrient-rich soil.

 Andersonville, a progressive environmental and social equity neighborhood on Chicago’s north side, has a strong record in sustainability practices, including the Andersonville Recycles program which launched in 2009.
 WasteNot has been rated the best overall composting company in the U.S. by the environmental website treehugger.com.
 Chicago’s 2.7 million residents rank last in the country in terms of recycling habits, with food waste estimated to make up over 50% of landfill contents, and 17% of greenhouse gasses produced in the U.S. are a product of food waste rotting in landfills.